Operating System - Process Scheduling

 It is also called as CPU scheduler.
 Its main objective is to increase system performance in accordance with the chosen set of criteria.
 It is the change of ready state to running state of the process.
 CPU scheduler selects a process among the processes that are ready to execute and allocates CPU to one of them.

 Short-term schedulers, also known as dispatchers, make the decision of which process to execute next.
 Short-term schedulers are faster than long-term schedulers.

 Medium Term Scheduler

-Medium term scheduling is part of the swapping.
+Medium-term scheduling is a part of swapping.
 It removes the processes from the memory.
 It reduces the degree of multiprogramming.
-The medium term scheduler is in-charge of handling the swapped out-processes.
+The medium-term scheduler is in-charge of handling the swapped out-processes.

-Running process may become suspended if it makes an I/O request.
-Suspended processes cannot make any progress towards completion.
-In this condition, to remove the process from memory and make space for other process, the suspended process is moved to the secondary storage.
+A running process may become suspended if it makes an I/O request.
+A suspended processes cannot make any progress towards completion.
+In this condition, to remove the process from memory and make space for other processes, the suspended process is moved to the secondary storage.
 This process is called swapping, and the process is said to be swapped out or rolled out.
 Swapping may be necessary to improve the process mix.

 |1||It is a job scheduler||It is a CPU scheduler||It is a process swapping scheduler.|

 |2||Speed is lesser than short term scheduler||Speed is fastest among other two||Speed is in between both short and long term scheduler.|